Arvin-007Elite/Git-Practice/README.md

 # Git-Practice
-This Practise is to completely  handle githb through github itself
+This Practise is to completely  handle github through github itself

+1st change